 Plano, Texas, United States

-Time frame: Periprocedural through hospital discharge
+Time frame: Periprocedural through hospital discharge, an average of 1.5 days

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.